April 2

 Recommendation

 The VacMaster VP220 is a great vacuum sealer.
-Its dry piston pump is maintenance free, and its 12-inch sealing bar allows you to seal bags up to 12x15 inches.
+The dry piston pump is maintenance free, and its 12-inch sealing bar allows you to seal bags up to 12x15 inches.
 It is also surprisingly affordable at only slightly more than you'd pay for the VP215.
 It doesn't even weigh that much more than its smaller sister, the VP210 (82 lbs vs. 72 lbs).
-If you have a place to park it and you want the ability to seal the larger bags, the VP220 should serve you for many years to come.
+If you have a place to park it and you want the ability to seal larger bags, the VP220 is a great choice.

-The Pro360 VacMaster edge vacuum sealer seems as heavy duty and powerful as their chamber sealers, but unfortunately, it doesn't get the great reviews that VacMaster's chamber sealers get.
-This sealer has too many 1-star reviews on Amazon for us to recommend this sealer.
+The Pro360 VacMaster edge vacuum sealer seems as heavy duty and powerful as their chamber sealers, but unfortunately, it doesn't get the great reviews that VacMaster chamber vacuum sealers get.
+This sealer has too many 1-star reviews on Amazon for us to recommend it.

 Complaints include poor performance and poor customer service.